-Application Assessment
+Application assessment

-Staff of the Historic Resources Management Branch of Alberta Culture, Multiculturalism and Status of Women will assess the applications and develop funding recommendations.
+Staff of the Historic Resources Management Branch will assess the applications and develop funding recommendations.

 Funding recommendations are determined based on a number of factors such as the size/scale of the historic place, scope of the project, conservation priorities, ability of the proponent to conduct the work in a year, status of previous projects/grants and the grant program's budget.